Start Menu Not Working or Won’t Open in Windows 10/11

 2. Click on File, then Run New Task.

-3. Type regedit and then click OK.Open regedit in Task Manager
+3. Type regedit and click OK.Open regedit in Task Manager

-4. When UAC ask for permission, click OK.
+4. When UAC asks for permission, click OK.

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\WpnUserService